Hiroko103/AppNetworkBlocker/README.md

 ## Notice

-The application currently only scans new ports to block every 5 seconds, therefore it is suitable in cases where receiving ports frequently change.
+The application currently only scans new ports to block every 5 seconds, therefore it is not suitable in cases where receiving ports frequently change.

 ## Screenshot